Palette-Labs-Inc/protocol/docs/OVERVIEW.md

 #### Registry
 A decentralized public ledger that maintains the records of Node Operators, agents and their supported Industry Codes and the geographical regions that they represent.
 The registry is queried for a Producers products or services by `Gateway Providers` and `Buyer Supporting Nodes` during the search phase of a `Buyers` transaction lifecycle

-A decentralized public ledger that represents the list of registered Node's in the network.
 During the server-to-server communication node's are expected to send a signed digest of the request body using the private key that was used to register their node.
 When a server recives a new request, it verifies the signature header by looking up the public key of the signer in the registry and verifying the signature.

 ```mermaid
 sequenceDiagram